Table of Contents

 Photoreceptors are responsible for photomorphogenesis.

-When the seed which was initially in an environment of complete darkness is exposed to light, it results in the activation of photoreceptors in the seed.
-This is because the seeds are exposed to electromagnetic radiation, especially to red or far-red wavelength of light.
+When the seed, which was initially in an environment of complete darkness, is exposed to light, it results in the activation of photoreceptors in the seed.
+This is because the seeds are exposed to electromagnetic radiation, especially to red or far-red wavelengths of light.
 The signals are transmitted into the nucleus by the receptors through a signal transduction pathway, which stimulates the genes responsible for growth and development.

 A plant has the following types of photoreceptors:

 Phytochromes are proteinaceous plant pigments which are light-sensitive.
 These photo-sensitive pigments act as receptors which help the plant detect incident light.

 There are several types of phytochromes present within a plant that either work independently of each other or can work together in the photomorphogenesis process.